-I delayed getting baptised for one reason, silly when I think of it now but was a good enough reason at the time as it was all consuming.
+I delayed getting baptised for one reason, silly when I think of it now but it was a good enough reason at the time, as it was all consuming.
 I found out two things, 1 I like sex and 2 I’m good at it.

 Throughout my early years, one thing I was certain of, due to all the adult relationships I’ve witnessed, my ideal and ambition was never to be a ‘player’, I wanted a lifetime love and wife.

 I was actually prepared to date someone from school days, to present but the girls I dated at school were not ready and didn’t have the vision to see long-term.

 It didn’t work with the my previous partner (who I met at college) but thank God, it worked with the next one.

 We shouldn’t be surprised, if we have sex (barring an hysterectomy, vasectomy, contracting the stealth STD, Chlamydia or low sperm and egg count) there is always a possibility of the female becoming pregnant, no matter what ‘precautions’ we use.

 I was not perfect, a very serious situation happened with my ex-girlfriend, the facts of which I found out years down the line, later on in life.

 The serious nature of that situation requires its own space to share it, however, what I can say is, I would have been (a repeat of my dad) conceiving a child in my late teens, before being married.

 There are many people, who are still able to work, travel, socialise and fellowship in Church services, yet they carry deep emotional and psychological issues.

 They are like functioning alcoholics, people who can put on a brave face to work colleagues, neighbours and associates but their observant siblings, parents and good friends know them and know they need help.